rzee01/SFreesFA19CMPS231DS/slides/templates.md

 ---
 # Template functions
-Let's start simple, with one of the functions we created a few weeks ago:
+Let's start simple, with a function we created a few weeks ago:

 ```c++
 const int ASCENDING = 1;